Suzuki Escudo Pikes Peak Special

 However, Millen did not stay put and brought a new prototype, the Toyota Tacoma Pikes Peak, a car far superior to the Celica he had been racing since 1994.
 Such was the superiority that, even with the bad weather, the Kiwi was very close to breaking the record of the race, with the mark of 10m07s70, while Tajima took the second position with the mark of 10m32s57 after his attempt was compromised by the worsening of the weather in the first half of the route.

-In comparison to the setup that had competed in New Zealand, the Shield came to Pikes Peak with two gigantic canards (15), each equipped with a gurney flap, in addition to the necessary windshield wiper to handle the race’s weather conditions.
+In comparison to the setup that had competed in New Zealand, the Escudo came to Pikes Peak with two gigantic canards (15), each equipped with a gurney flap, in addition to the necessary windshield wiper to handle the race’s weather conditions.

 2.4 Suzuki Escudo Pikes Peak Special SPEC’99